2023 Sociology Paper 1

 Model Answer:

-Economic Globalization and its Impact on Employment
+Economic Globalization and Employment Patterns in the 21st Century

 Explain how economic globalization has brought changes in the patterns of employment in the 21st century.
 Read More »